 Also very significant is that IDS has stated, when questioned, that he (like many ISKCON devotees and leaders) had previously accepted AVD’s testimony that AVD had been unaware of the sexual abuse that had gone on in his school prior to it having been investigated in 1991.
 IDS has also stated when asked that he, not ever having been a GBC member, had not received or read any reports about the case, and had just accepted that whatever restrictions the CPO had placed on AVD in 2000 were sufficient, given that the CPO devotees were the experts entrusted to adjudicate such matters.
 IDS has said that, in retrospect, he now realizes that the corporal punishment AVD committed was far worse than what he had previously understood, and he also acknowledges that the CPO restrictions initially placed on AVD had been too light.
 Finally, IDS recognizes his responsibility to be better informed about child protection issues.

-2. In addition to the corporal punishment, it was recently revealed that AVD had sexually abused an adult woman (one of IDS’s disciples), and an underaged girl.
+2. In addition to the corporal punishment, it was recently revealed that AVD had sexually abused an adult woman (one of IDS’s disciples), and that he had also sexually abused an underaged girl.
 In the wake of this news, IDS has received additional criticism for not having known about this abuse, or alternatively, for having known about it but not having stopped it.
 In this regard, IDS has stated unequivocally that he had no idea until just some months ago (in 2022), that AVD had ever committed sexual abuse.